polyrand/sniplib/README.md

 **BUG CAUTION**

 The `sort_tags.py` script does what it says, it sorts alphabetically all the tags.
-Right now if a file has no tag all its content will get deleted so use with caution and use a version control system.
+There was a bug in which if a file has no tags, all its content will get deleted.
+The bug is fixed now and tested, but it is a reminder to use a version control system.

 ## Usage example